sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 What is SLE to us, the community?
 It is a conference where artificial boundaries between sub-fields in software engineering have been lifted.
 The language perspective on software engineering is unifying.

-SLE is a community in which we freely switch between _technological spaces_ -even studying them from a distance-, not bound by any social/cultural limitations.
+SLE is a community in which we freely switch between _technological spaces_ -even studying them from a distance-, not bound by any socio-cultural limitations.
 This generates the cross-overs and AHA!'s that bring us a deeper understanding of what software is and how we may predict and control its quality.

 We study language engineering without exceptions: